Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-Action | |
 CheckOutType | string | Type of check out.
+Values: Online Payment, Cash on Delivery, Bank Transfer, Cheque/DD, Gift Voucher, Net Banking, Payback Points, Wallet
-For example, Online Payment, Cash on DeliveredDate DateFrom | date | Search by order created duration in DateFrom - DateTo in `MM\/DD\/YYYY` format DateTo | date | Search by order created duration in DateFrom - DateTo in `MM\/DD\/YYYY` format DateType | |
+DateFrom | date | Search by order created duration in DateFrom - DateTo in `MM\/DD\/YYYY` format DateTo | date | Search by order created duration in DateFrom - DateTo in `MM\/DD\/YYYY` format DateType | enum | Activity of the specified date range.
+Values: `OD` for Order Date, `SD` for Ship Date, `RD` for Return Date, `DD` for Delivered Date, `DS` for Dispatch Date
-EmailID | string | Search orders of a specific customer by customer email id FristName | string | Search orders by customers' first name LastName | string | Search orders by customers' last name MobileNo | string | Search orders of a specific customer by mobile number OrderNo | int | Fetch details of a specific order by order number OrderPriceFrom | float | Search orders by price range in OrderPriceFrom and OrderPriceTo OrderPriceTo | float | Search orders by price range in OrderPriceFrom and OrderPriceTo OrderStatus | string | Search order by order status `P` for Pending, `A` for Authorized ProductSku | string | Search orders of a specific item.
+EmailID | string | Search orders of a specific customer by customer email id FristName | string | Search orders by customers' first name LastName | string | Search orders by customers' last name MobileNo | string | Search orders of a specific customer by mobile number OrderNo | int | Fetch details of a specific order by order number OrderPriceFrom | float | Search orders by price range in `OrderPriceFrom` and `OrderPriceTo` OrderPriceTo | float | Search orders by price range in `OrderPriceFrom` and `OrderPriceTo` OrderStatus | string | Search order by order status `P` for Pending, `A` for Authorized ProductSku | string | Search orders of a specific item.
 Pass the item SKU store | string | Search orders of a specific store by store code.
 Specify `all` to fetch orders of all stores ShippingCostFrom | float | Search orders by shipping cost range between ShippingCostFrom and ShippingCostTo ShippingCostTo | float | Search orders by shipping cost range between ShippingCostFrom and ShippingCostTo RecordFrom | int | From the fetch results, filter the record range that you want to see in RecordFrom and RecordTo.
 For example, out of 80 results you can prefer to see only records after 30 or between 30-60
 RecordTo | int | From the fetch results, filter the record range that you want to see in RecordFrom and RecordTo.
-For example, out of 80 results you can prefer to see only first 30 records or between 30-70
+For example, out of 80 results you can prefer to see first 30 records only or records between 30-70